disanv03/c_scripts/let_us_c/quotes.md

 > "The prototype of exit() function is declared in the header file stdlib.h"

 > "On closing the file, the buffer associated with the file is removed from memory."

+> "What scanf() does is it assigns name, age and salary to appropriate variables and keeps the Enter key unread in the keyboard buffer."

+#### Types of buffering:

+- Fully Buffered: Data is stored in the buffer and only written out when thebuffer is full.
+This is common for file operations.

+- Line Buffered: Data is buffered until a newline character is encountered, which is typical for terminal output.
+This means that if you print a line without a newline character, it might not appear immediately on the terminal.

+- Unbuffered: Data is written out as soon as it's available. `stderr` is often unbuffered by default, ensuring error messages are displayed immediately.

+Two main areas where text and binary mode files are different:
+- (a) Handling of newlines
+- (b) Storage of numbers

+The only function that is available for storing numbers in a disk file is the fprintf() function.
+It is important to understand how numerical data is stored on the disk by fprintf().
+Text and characters are stored one character per byte, as we would expect.
+Are numbers stored as they are in memory, 4 bytes for an integer, 4 bytes for a float, and so on?
+No.

+Numbers are stored as strings of characters.
+Thus, 12579, even though it occupies 4 bytes in memory, when transferred to the disk using fprintf(), would occupy 5 bytes, 1 byte per character.
+Similarly, the foating-point number 1234.56 would occupy 7 bytes on disk.
+Thus, numbers with more digits would require more disk space.